 Strategic Priority Intervention Transport Planning Actions a.
 Support the delivery of a The CCRTA will work closely in partnership with key transformative South Wales stakeholders including Transport for Wales (TfW), the Welsh Metro and its wider regeneration Government (WG) and the appointed Operator and and place-making opportunities.
 Development Partner (ODP) to progress delivery of the South Wales Metro.
 The CCRTA will in particular support the planning and development of projects that require local authority involvement, including identification of further investment opportunities, new interchanges, line extensions/conversions, on-street running, station enhancements, park & ride and access proposals which may offer exceptional value if timed to coincide with other committed Metro enhancement works. b.
 Improve access to Airport Link: International and national New direct access from the M4 to Cardiff Airport, together with gateways, such as ports, the Strategic Transport Hub at J34 (mainline station, P+R. Bus hub). airport, regional and national rail, Trans European Road network Metro Central: Improvements to Cardiff Central: and Cardiff Central Interchange.
 Improvements to railway station, access and bus-rail interchange c.
-Improve sustainable Enhance regional bus corridors with bus priority measures and transport links and facilities to infrastructure matched by operator investment in improved Cardiff City Centre and other key regional centres that encourage shift to sustainable transport on congested routes.
+Improve sustainable Enhance regional bus corridors with bus priority measures and transport links and facilities to infrastructure matched by operator investment in improved Cardiff City Centre and other key services under a Quality Bus Partnership to encourage model regional centres that encourage shift to sustainable transport on congested routes.
 Strategic mode shift and active travel. transport corridors that could be highlighted as initial priorities d.
 Improve strategic for development could include Cardiff to Newport and the A470. transport corridors through both public transport and highway Progress work to identify, prioritise and develop key highway improvements. improvements on strategic transport corridors.

-e.
-Improve access to and quality of key public transport interchanges, for example through improvements to rail and bus stations, delivery of strategic park and ride facilities and active travel links to communities.
-M4/A48 corridor to the east of Newport and the M4/A48 corridor Interchange: Progress work to identify, prioritise and develop improvements to key public transport interchanges, including Cardiff City Interchange and Merthyr Tydfil interchange redevelopment (to create state of the art interchange and promote regeneration of the town centre) Active Travel Access to Stations: On the basis of Integrated Network Maps, develop new and improved links to key stations and from stations to key destinations to expand effective station catchment area and release parking capacity. f.
+bus stations, delivery of strategic Cardiff City Centre Transport Upgrade development including upgrade of bus priority and stops, and walking an cycling facilities in and around the city centre Strategic Park and Ride: Improve access to rail network and shift car users off the most congested highway routes by providing a minimum of 5000 park & ride spaces to relieve congestion on the A470 corridor, the A4042/A472 corridor, the M4/A48 corridor to the east of Newport and the M4/A48 corridor to the west of Cardiff.
+This programme could be part funded by car park charging Interchange: Progress work to identify, prioritise and develop improvements to key public transport interchanges, including Cardiff City Interchange and Merthyr Tydfil interchange redevelopment (to create state of the art interchange and promote regeneration of the town centre) Active Travel Access to Stations: On the basis of Integrated Network Maps, develop new and improved links to key stations and from stations to key destinations to expand effective station catchment area and release parking capacity. f.
 Connect key developments, open up access to strategic sites for housing, commercial and mixed-use development and improve access to Enterprise Zones, ports and the airport.
 Work with Strategic Land Use Planners and Economic Development to establish a Strategic Improvement Plan that aligns development with existing or enhanced transport improvements and services. g.
 Improve and simplify the customer experience, through better integration of transport modes, simplified ticketing and better information.
 Working with WG, TfW, operators and other key stakeholders through the Integration Alliance Board Work to develop integration initiatives that lie with the local authority remit e.g. improvements to passenger information, infrastructure improvements, Bus Quality Partnership Agreements etc.